7Ji/7ji.github.io/docs/_posts/designdoc/2026-03-03-into-Alpine-APK-v3-format-the-binary-perspective.md

 The missing ID1 was MD5 whose support was dropped in apk-tools.

+And currently `apk-tools` would only use `SHA512` for both signing and verifying.

 If this have a valid, non-`NONE` hash_alg, then the actual payload should (after the 2-byte header) be followed by a 16-byte ID, and the corresponding length of signature, defined in C as:

 ```c